hohMiyazawa/Automail/src/data/languages/README.txt

 Q: <x> is not a real language!
 It's a dialect/version of <y>!

 A: That's not a problem.
 It's up to the individual translators if making the translation is worth their time.

+Q: In what order are languages ordered?

+A: The order is determined by the list at the bottom of /src/data/legacyModuleDescriptions.json The order should be the following
+	1. English, the default Anilist language
+	2. Translations to other languages
+		- As a main rule, languages are ordered by the *completeness* of the translation, most complete first
+		- A possible measure of "completeness" is the number of keys translated.
+	3. English variations